Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 Materialize gives auto-form field prompts to let users know that  they should: "Please fill in this field."

-This unfortunately doesn't occur on drop down select boxes.
+This unfortunately doesn't occur on drop-down select boxes.

 This is a known issue with Materialize classes.